-After Lydia is baptized, along with her entire household, and after Paul accepts her invitation to her house, it is there"" in Lydia's house"" that the first Christian church is begun in Europe: the Philippian Church.
+After Lydia is baptized, along with her entire household, scripture says a curious thing.
+"Lydia prevailed upon us," the writer says, "Lydia prevailed upon us."
+Paul accepts that invitation to her house, it is there -in Lydia's house-that the first Christian church is begun in Europe: the Philippian Church.

 According to local custom, Lydia could not be among those who started a synagogue, but she could start a Christian Church; and she did.
+Lydia led the community, the church.
 That is the church, the Philippian Church, to which Paul would later write one of his most glorious letters, the Epistle to the Philippians.
 That letter would not have been written were it not for Lydia.

-This small story is an indication of how the Christian gospel distinguishes itself, when it comes up against the world"" in any century!
+This small story is an indication of how the Christian gospel distinguishes itself, when it comes up against the world - in any century!
 When he was trying to start a Christian community in Philippi, who did Paul go to?
 It was not the normal sort of religious host and leader; it was Lydia.
-Culturally, this was an anomaly; this was a woman.
+Culturally, this was an anomaly.